XMB-Manager-Plus/xmb-manager-plus/README.markdown

 #### Normal CFW (Kneaw, Rebug, etc)

--  Download the CFW Core Pack
+-  Download the Core Pack - [Normal CFW](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cfw.html) or [Cobra CFW](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cobra.html) or [NFW v3 (cobraUSB)](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-nfw.html)
--  Download the CFW Flash Mod
--  Copy the "XMB_Manager_Plus_v0.20_Flash_Mod.pkg" and "XMB_Manager_Plus_vX.XX_Core.pkg" files to the root of your USB media
+-  Copy the "XMB_Manager_Plus_v0.50_Core_CFW.pkg" files to the root of your USB media
--  Install "XMB_Manager_Plus_vX.XX_Core.pkg"
--  Install "XMB_Manager_Plus_v0.20_Flash_Mod.pkg"
+-  Install "XMB_Manager_Plus_v0.50_Core_CFW.pkg"
--  Run the XMB Manager Plus installer (you can delete it afterwards)
+-  Run the XMB Manager Plus application (you can delete it afterwards)
 -  Enjoy!

-NOTE: Follow the correct order or your "Install Package Files" (or "Package Manager") option will disappear and you'll have to reinstall Firmware

-#### Cobra CFW or NFW v3 (CobraUSB)

--  Download the CFW Core Pack
--  Download either the Cobra CFW or NFW v3(CobraUSB) dev_flash swap
--  Copy "XMB_Manager_Plus_vX.XX_Core.pkg" files to the root of your USB media.
-As well as Cobra CFW or NFW v3 dev_flash swap
--  Install "XMB_Manager_Plus_vX.XX_Core.pkg"
--  Mount dev_blind or similar
--  Copy the contents of the relevant dev_flash swap to dev_blind
--  Restart PS3
--  Enjoy

-NOTE: Follow the correct order or your "Install Package Files" (or "Package Manager") option will disappear and you'll have to reinstall Firmware
+NOTE: Before uninstalling "XMB Manager Plus" run the application again to revert back to your "Install Package Files" option or you'll have to reinstall the Firmware

 #### 4.00 HFW

--  Either download the Update using the update function (if you had a previous installed), or straight from the release page
+-  Download the Core Pack - [HFW](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hfw.html)
 -  Extract the contents of the archive to the root of your USB drive you are using to host the XMBM+
 -  Plugin the USB drive in /dev_usb000/(closest to the disc drive) before you turn the PS3 on
 -  Turn PS3 on to see the XMBM+ on the XMB